civicrm/civicrm-upgrade-test/README.md

  * Have a Unix-like environment (bash)
  * Install Drupal 7, CiviCRM, and Drush
- * Use separate databases for Drupal and CiviCRM
  * Configure the username/password for a MySQL administrator in  ~/.my.cnf

 ### Setup